jbcoe/value_types/DRAFT.md

 * Require `is_same_v<remove_cv_ref_t<U>, U>` to simplify various requirements.

+* Add drafting note for use of italicised code font for exposition-only variables.

 ### Changes in R10

 * Correct naming of explicit 'converting' constructors to 'single-argument' constructors.